Stroke Survivor

 My Hobby

-My Interest in amateur radio began at the age of 12.
-I was introduced into the hobby by Iain McHardy GM3JFG.
-Iain has since become a Silent Key.
+My interest in amateur radio began at the age of 12 when I was introduced to the hobby by Iain McHardy GM3JFG, who has since become a Silent Key.

 I was a SWL with the RSGB issued designation A8476 between 1973 and 1978.

-I was first licensed in 1978 as GM4GUQ.
-At that time I lived on the Black Isle in the North of Scotland.
-Later moving to Inverness.
+I first received my amateur radio license in 1978 as GM4GUQ while living on the Black Isle in the North of Scotland, later moving to Inverness.

-While GM4GUQ I was mainly interested in V/UHF operation.
-I also did a great deal of mobile operation.
-Another part of the hobby I really enjoyed was Fast Scan TV.
-There were a number of us equipped with 23cms FM equipment.
-We used to go to RAYNET exercises and use the mode to send pictures back to the control of what ever event we were covering.
+As GM4GUQ, my main focus was on VHF/UHF operation, and I also enjoyed a great deal of mobile operation.
+Another aspect of the hobby I found particularly exciting was working with ham radio equipment for Fast Scan TV.
+Several of us were equipped with 23cms FM equipment, and we would participate in RAYNET exercises, using this mode to send pictures back to the control of whatever event we were covering.

-I was a member of the Inverness Amateur Radio Club.
-I heard recently that the club folded, due to lack of membership.
-In the 80's, however the IARC was quite active, andwe put a station on during most field days and VHF/UHF contests.
+I was a member of the Inverness Amateur Radio Club, which I heard recently has folded due to a lack of membership.
+However, in the 80s, the IARC was quite active, and we operated a station during most field days and VHF/UHF contests.

-I was also involved in the local repeater group.
-I was the Technical Manager for the GB3BI repeater.
-BI was put on the air in 1985, and at a height of 1000 ft/asl, the repeater had quite a coverage in the North of Scotland.
+Additionally, I was involved in the local repeater group, serving as the Technical Manager for the GB3BI repeater.
+Established in 1985 at a height of 1000 ft/asl, this repeater provided impressive coverage across the North of Scotland.

 Station Equipment

-My very first contact was made with GM3JFG on a Green and Douglas AM transmitter, with a G2DAF receiver and a Microwave Modules 2 meter receive converter.
-After that, at various times, I had the following radio's.
+My very first contact was made with GM3JFG on a Green and Douglas AM transmitter, using a G2DAF receiver along with a Microwave Modules 2 meter receive converter.
+Following that initial experience, I explored various amateur radio setups over time, which included the following ham radio equipment:

-I also had an assortment of Microwave Modules Linears and Transverters.
+In addition, I also had an assortment of Microwave Modules linears and transverters for VHF/UHF operation.

 Location